SAP Analytics Cloud – Administration Cockpit

 The “Home” screen and starting point of the Administration Cockpit will be delivered with prebuilt tiles that can adjusted to the administrator’s preferences.
 The bin at the top right can be used to delete tiles whereas the “plus” opens a popup selection list to add tiles.
-All the tiles have a “three-dot menu” which opens a popup with more information.
+All the tiles have details charts which open on click and reveal more information.

 The predefined tiles are:

 SAC Sessions – overview of live and active SAP Analytics Cloud Sessions that have been established by the logged-on users.